PHX2600/The-Archive/forum/General Discussion/0691 - ex-copex-marine is threatening serious bodily harm.md

 [quote:nho1kpo5]
 I would have likely sought you out and quite literally put my boot up your ass, and then hospitalized your sorry ass just for good measure.
 If you doubt my ability to have actually pulled this off, then you have just made a critical tactical error in the form of underestimating an extremely dangerous opponent.
 ...
-is liable to have a nasty &quot;accident&quot;, courtesy of his peers.
+is liable to have a nasty "accident", courtesy of his peers.
 ...
 I also have resources you are not aware of.
 Some very substantial ones, in fact.
 And I assure you, were I to do something such as that, there would not be any repercussions for me.
-Though I strongly believe in &quot;Rule of Law&quot;, for whatever it's worth this day and age (not much), and I've never condoned vigilanteism, there are certain things that simply must be dealt with, outside of &quot;legitimate&quot; channels if necessary.
+Though I strongly believe in "Rule of Law", for whatever it's worth this day and age (not much), and I've never condoned vigilanteism, there are certain things that simply must be dealt with, outside of "legitimate" channels if necessary.
 And lemme tell ya, you don't nearly as much about me as you think you do.
 I happen to very skilled at deception, misinformation, and hiding in plain sight.
-Had to be, in order to carry out our team's assignments, supposedly for the &quot;just, honorable, and righteous good guys&quot; of this once great nation, but that's whole different story, from a whole different life, and one I won't get into to.
+Had to be, in order to carry out our team's assignments, supposedly for the "just, honorable, and righteous good guys" of this once great nation, but that's whole different story, from a whole different life, and one I won't get into to.
 [/quote:nho1kpo5]

 Here's the other funny part.
 If he's a master of deception why do I already have 4 pictures of him?
 Why do I know his age, that he lives in Tucson AZ, and the he has a dating profile on Match.com?? lol   (Of course he doesn't know that I know this).

-I figured this would be a good opportunity to talk about how to protect yourself from psychos on the internet, by finding out as much about the person as possible in case [i:nho1kpo5]they do[/i:nho1kpo5] make good on their threats.
+I figured this would be a good opportunity to talk about how to protect yourself from psychos on the internet, by finding out as much about the person as possible in case _they do_ make good on their threats.
 Most of the tools I use to locate or track someone's presence on the internet are standard searches and a bit of intuition.
 Of course, if you have a phone number or name you have more options available.
 I'm curious what tools you use on very limited information.

 --------------------------------------------------------------------------------